How much alcohol is in orange juice?

 Let’s start with the biggie -how much alcohol is in orange juice?
 The rough figure is up to 0.73g per litre.

 - apple juice – up to 0.66g per litre

 - grape juice – up to 0.86g per litre

-Now even I am an advocate of zero alcohol beer but I get asked a lot about it.
-So let’s take a standard 0.5% beer bought in a bar, you are looking at around 0.1g of alcohol.
+Even I am an advocate of zero alcohol beer, but I get asked a lot about it.
+So let’s take a standard 0.5% beer bought in a bar; you are looking at around 0.1g of alcohol.
 Is it any wonder there are mixed messages and confusion?

-If you think about alcohol free beer for example it is sold through the same marketing channels that booze is sold though.
-So in effect it is covered by the same laws and procedure.
+For example, if you think about alcohol-free beer, it is sold through the same marketing channels that booze is sold through.
+So in effect, it is covered by the same laws and procedure.

 Go figure that with your orange juice hat on!

 If you take my delivery by the lovely courier who comes to my apartment door, I have to go and get my passport, and he needs to take my details for my big pack of Bavaria 0.0!

 That has totally zero alcohol.

 Now I know I look young (not), but it’s not the same in the supermarket.
 So confused, you will be in the next episode of alcohol in an orange juice soap opera!